-Table 2: Deployment properties -------------------------------- --
+Table 4: Deployment t properties --------------------- --------------

-Property Description Values/ Range Name The name of the deployment String Description A description of the deployment String Plugin A reference to the plugin that owns the deployment External ID An optional field to store an external reference Status Indicates whether Connect: String :is in the process of deploying a resource has finished deploying it encountered an error occurred during deployment Settings A collection of settings that depend on the type of the plugin.
-For a deployment of the VMware plugin, the settings will include information about the vCenter hostname, user name, and password, which are securely stored.
+Property Description Values/ Range

+Name The name of the deployment String

+Description A description of the deployment String

+Plugin A reference to the plugin that owns the deployment String

+External ID An optional field to store an external reference String

+Status Indicates whether Connect: String

+is in the process of deploying a resource

+Property Description Values/ Range has finished deploying it encountered an error occurred during deployment Settings A collection of settings that depend on the type of the plugin.
+For a deployment of the VMware plugin, the settings include information about the vCenter hostname, user name, and password, which are securely stored.
 List